Free-Software-for-Android/RootCommands/README.md

 ## Binaries

-Android APKs are normally not designed to include executeables.
-But they are designed to include libraries for different architectures, which are deployed when the app is installed on the device.
-Androids mechanism will deploy the proper library based on the architecture of the device.
+Android APKs are normally not designed to include native executeables.
+But they are designed to include native libraries for different architectures, which are deployed when the app is installed on the device.
+Androids mechanism will deploy the proper native library based on the architecture of the device.
-This method only deploy files that are named like lib*.so!
+This method only deploy files that are named like ``lib*.so``, which are included from the libs folder of your project.

-We are misusing Androids method to deploy our binaries, by renaming them after compilation, so that they are included in the apk and deployed based on the architecture.
+We are missusing Androids library method to deploy our native binaries, by renaming them after compilation, so that they are included in the apk and deployed based on the architecture.

-1. Put the sources of the executables into the libs folder as seen in https://github.com/dschuermann/root-commands/tree/master/RootCommands%20Demo/jni
+1. Put the sources of the native binaries into the libs folder as seen in https://github.com/dschuermann/root-commands/tree/master/RootCommands%20Demo/jni
 2. Write your own Android.mk and Application.mk
-3. To automate the renaming process you can use a custom ruleset for Ant: https://github.com/dschuermann/root-commands/blob/master/RootCommands%20Demo/custom_rules.xml
+3. To automate the renaming process use a custom ruleset for Ant: https://github.com/dschuermann/root-commands/blob/master/RootCommands%20Demo/custom_rules.xml .
+This will rename the files from ``*`` to ``lib*_bin.so``.
 4. Build ``local.properties`` with sdk.dir and ndk.dir
-5. execute ``ant release`` to compile Java code, compile the native executables, rename them, and generate an apk.
+5. Execute ``ant release`` to compile Java code, compile the native executables, rename them, and generate an apk.

-Now that your binaries are bundled you can use our ``BinaryCommand``:
+Now that your binaries are bundled you can use our ``BinaryCommand`` like in the following example:

 ```java
 SimpleBinaryCommand binaryCommand = new SimpleBinaryCommand(this, "hello_world", "");